 Home IPL: It's not quite the same

 This is why the phase-two sessions are so important.
-And your results should continue to get better and longer-lasting the more you use the device.
-Based on this, you will probably need between 12-20 sessions in your first year of home-use.
+You should aim for 12-20 sessions for your first year of home use.
+Your hair reduction should increase and be longer lasting the more you do.
 Not so bad to be hair-free!